 If you are doing a Masters by Coursework and want to go on to do a PhD, make sure there is a research component to your Masters program.

 Choosing to undertake further studies will involve a greater level of work but it will be well worth the effort because bigger and better opportunities will be open to you once you graduate.

 You can do additional coursework on top of your first degrees to learn more about your favourite subject or develop new interest or career paths.
 Programs vary in length from:

 - to postgraduate diplomas (at least one year full time, two years part-time), and

 - coursework masters (anywhere between one year full-time to approximately three years part-time).

 Postgraduate degrees by coursework do not have a research component and are not considered to be research degrees.
-You can choose from a wide range of postgraduate coursework degree which can be studied online or on campus.
-Almost all degrees offered at UNE are available online.
+You can choose from a wide range of postgraduate coursework degrees which can be studied online or on campus.
+Almost all degrees offered at UNE are available to study online.

 Fee information for Postgraduate Coursework Students

 Most postgraduate coursework degrees at UNE have both Commonwealth Supported Places (CSP) and Full Fee paying places available, though CSP places are subject to availability each year.
 Full Fee paying places cover the full cost of courses, and students studying in Full Fee places are eligible for a Government loan called FEE-HELP.
 Full fee paying fees will vary for each course, but are the same, no matter whether courses are studied on campus or by distance education.

 - Honours programs to extend your bachelor degree